 Sec.
-13. Access and Processing Fees. - Government agencies may charge a reasonable fee which shall in no case exceed the actual cost of reproduction, copying or transcription and the communication of the information requested.
+13. Access and Processing Fees. - Government agencies may charge a reasonable fee to reimburse the actual cost of reproduction, copying or transcription and the communication of the information requested.
 An agency may waive the fees whenever it is satisfied that the requester is an indigent, or that the cost of reproduction is negligible, or that it is pursuant to a program for proactive disclosure.